nathanhiemstra/avon/README.md

 * Deliverable files are in the **dist** folder
 * Gulp watches for changes to HTML/Javascript/SASS files then: 1. recompiles SASS 2. copies changes from **src** to the **dist** folder
 * Images must be manually copied from **src** to the **dist** folder
+* Code highlighting done with [Prism](http://prismjs.com/) using plugins: Toolbar, Copy to Clipboard Button, and Unescaped Markup.

 ### Setup ###